loader

 • Bronchiolitis (lung infection, common in children and infants)

-If you have the flu, or any other respiratory infection, visit one of our urgent care clinics in Irvine, Fountain Valley, or Costa Mesa, CA, today for the right diagnosis and treatment for you.
+If you have the flu, or any other respiratory infection, visit one of our urgent care centers in Irvine, or Costa Mesa, CA, today for the right diagnosis and treatment for you.
 To avoid wait times, you can reserve your spot online.

 Patient Reviews